MicrosoftDocs/win32/desktop-src/ETW/enumeratetraceguidsex.md

-﻿---
+---
-Description: 'Use this function to retrieve information about trace providers that are registered on the computer.' ms.assetid: '9d70fe21-1750-4d60-a825-2004f7d666c7'
+Description: Use this function to retrieve information about trace providers that are registered on the computer. ms.assetid: 9d70fe21-1750-4d60-a825-2004f7d666c7
 title: EnumerateTraceGuidsEx function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EnumerateTraceGuidsEx function